January 7, 2025

 • Ensure your app binary or metadata does not include placeholder text like “lorem ipsum.”

-• Avoid placeholder screenshots such as “screenshot coming soon” in your app metadata.
+• Avoid using placeholder screenshots, such as “screenshot coming soon,” in your app metadata.

 Technical information